karinamahi/design-pattern-chain-of-responsibility/README.md

 It may be interesting to create a reusable structure and a common library for our projects.
 This can be implemented in various ways, here is one example.

-First, I created defined a generic `Handler` that processes an object of type `Exchange`.
+First, I defined a generic `Handler` that processes an object of type `Exchange`.
 The `Exchange` class encapsulate a generic `data`, and can include other useful features for the data processing.
 In this example, we use a `stop` flag to help the processor halt the execution.

 ```java
 public interface Handler<T> {